KauDriverAnalysis/Driving-Behavior-Analysis-System/README.md

 The Driving Behavior Analysis System is comprised of two major parts:

 ### 1. **Hardware Components**
-- **IMU (Inertial Measurement Unit) + GPS**: Collects real-time data on vehicle movement and location.
-The IMU provides acceleration and angular velocity data, while the GPS ensures precise location tracking.
+- **IMU (Inertial Measurement Unit) + GPS**:
+  - The IMU collects acceleration and angular velocity data for motion analysis.
+  - The GPS operates at **10 Hz**, providing high-frequency and precise location tracking.
 - **ESP Microcontroller**: Utilizes **FreeRTOS** for efficient multitasking and real-time data processing.
-- **GSM Module**: Transmits sensor data to the cloud via secure communication protocols.
+- **GSM Module (SIM7600)**: A 4G-enabled communication module that ensures fast and reliable data transmission to the cloud.

 ### 2. **Software Components**
 - **MQTT Protocol**: Ensures lightweight and efficient data transfer between the hardware and backend systems.